pandammonium/blipper-widget/readme.txt

 == Acknowledgements ==

-This plugin is loosely based on [BlipPress](https://wordpress.org/plugins/blippress/) by [Simon Blackbourne](https://twitter.com/lumpysimon).
+This plugin is based on aspects of [BlipPress](https://wordpress.org/plugins/blippress/) by [Simon Blackbourne](https://twitter.com/lumpysimon).
 I very much appreciate having his work to guide me with the use of [the Blipfoto API](https://www.blipfoto.com/developer/api).

 I used [Rotating Tweets](https://wordpress.org/plugins/rotatingtweets/) as a guide to implementing not only the settings page and the widget back-end, but also the shortcode.